Admissions

 In-Year Admissions, other than Reception

-It is expected that the local authority will allow admission authorities five school days to make a decision in the majority of cases, and a maximum of 10 school days in more complex cases.
+The local authority is expected to allow admission authorities five school days to make a decision in the majority of cases and a maximum of 10 school days in more complex cases.

 Admission appeals